Tinashe

-Tinashe Jorgensen Kachingwe (/tiːˈnɑːʃeɪ/ tee-NAH-shay; born February 6, 1993), known mononymously as Tinashe, is an American singer, dancer, and actress.
-Born in Lexington, Kentucky, Tinashe moved to Pasadena as a child to pursue a career in entertainment.
-Her notable roles included as a motion-capture model in the animated film The Polar Express (2004), Robin Wheeler in the Cartoon Network television series Out of Jimmy's Head (2007–2008), and a recurring role in the CBS series Two and a Half Men (2008–2009).
+Tinashe Jorgensen Kachingwe (/tiːˈnɑːʃeɪ/ tee-NAH-shay; born February 6, 1993) is an American singer, songwriter, dancer, and actress.
+Born in Lexington, Kentucky, Tinashe moved to Pasadena, California, as a child, where she pursued work in entertainment.
+Her roles include a motion-capture performance in the animated film The Polar Express (2004), Robin Wheeler in the Cartoon Network television series Out of Jimmy's Head (2007–2008), and a recurring role in the CBS series Two and a Half Men (2008–2009).
+From 2007 to 2011, she was a member of the girl group the Stunners.
+After they disbanded, Tinashe released her first musical project, the alternative R&B-styled mixtape In Case We Die (2012) to positive critical reception, and signed with RCA Records shortly after.
+Her second and third mixtapes, Reverie (2012) and Black Water (2013), received further praise.